22 Important Project Management Techniques and Tools

 The experience and overall structure of your team also factor in quite significantly when choosing project management methodologies.
 For example, if you have a smaller team that’s all in one place, collaborating closely daily, that’s actually an ideal scenario for an Agile framework like Scrum.

-If your team is large, geographically dispersed, or requires formal processes, traditional project management techniques may be a better fit.
+If your team is large, geographically dispersed, or requires formal processes, traditional project management techniques may suit your needs better.
 Consider your team’s skills and work preferences when selecting a strategy that will help them succeed, making this a realistic and important option.

 3. Consider Timeline and Budget Constraints